 “Don’t you ever question it?”
 Bill asks his wife.
 Her answer highlights why the atrocities depicted in Small Things Like These are allowed to continue for so long without intervention: “If you want to get on in this life, there are things you have to ignore”.

-Small Things Like These, a film adaptation of Claire Keegan’s novel of the same name, shines a light on the horrors on the Magdalene Laundries – institutions which served as workhouses for unwed pregnant women and women who lacked a familial structure between the eighteenth and twentieth century in Ireland.
+Small Things Like These, a film adaptation of Claire Keegan’s novel of the same name, shines a light on the horrors on the Magdalen Laundries – institutions which served as workhouses for unwed pregnant women and women who lacked a familial structure between the eighteenth and twentieth century in Ireland.

 A visually striking film, pieced together by flashbacks and at times minimal dialogue, it tells the story of fuel merchant Bill Furlong (Cillian Murphy) who, in the lead up to Christmas, faces an internal struggle.
 He is caught between doing the right thing, as well as being clouded by his personal grief and the all-encompassing power of the local convent.